karinaestaba/recipe-page/README.md

-# Dev Challenges - Page 404
+# Dev Challenges - Recipe Page

 This is a solution to the [Recipe blog challenge on Dev Challenges](https://devchallenges.io/challenges/OEKdUZ6xs0h99C38XVht).
 Challenge: Create a recipe page following the given design.
 You can use your own recipe and remember to put the source.
 The page should be responsive.